microsoft/MixedRealityToolkit-Unity/README.md

 - Search for [known issues](https://github.com/Microsoft/MixedRealityToolkit-Unity/issues) or file a [new issue](https://github.com/Microsoft/MixedRealityToolkit-Unity/issues) if you find something broken in MRTK code.

-- Join our weekly community shiproom to hear directly from the feature team. (link coming soon)

-- Deep dive into project plan and learn how you can contribute to MRTK in our [wiki](https://github.com/Microsoft/MixedRealityToolkit-Unity/wiki).
+- Deep dive into project plan and learn how you can contribute to MRTK at [Contributing](Documentation/CONTRIBUTING.md).

-- For issues related to Windows Mixed Reality that aren't directly related to the MRTK, check out the [Windows Mixed Reality Developer Forum](https://forums.hololens.com/).
+- For questions about contributing on mrtk, go to the [mixed-reality-toolkit](https://holodevelopers.slack.com/messages/C2H4HT858) channel on slack.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.